preeves-splunk/pla1750b/module_1/Module 1 Ingest Actions.md

 7. Configure this rule by leaving the **Source Field** set to `_raw` so the regex applies to the `_raw` field, and setting the **Drop Events Matching Regular Expression** field to the regex `(106023|302020|302021|313005|106015|106006|106001|302022|302023|302024|302025|302026|302027|4001\d+)`, then clicking **Apply** to apply the rule to the sample data.

+![Splunk Cloud ingest actions interface with applied via regex with regex , and Apply button highlighted in red](https://github.com/preeves-splunk/pla1750b/blob/main/module_1/1_7.png?raw=true)

 You may need to scroll down the list of sample data in the Data Preview section, but you'll notice events matching the regex are highlighted in red which indicates these events will be dropped.

-![Splunk Cloud ingest actions interface with applied via regex with regex , and Apply button highlighted in red](https://github.com/preeves-splunk/pla1750b/blob/main/module_1/1_7.png?raw=true)
+You may want to use the **Affected Events** tab in the `Data Preview` pane to see modified events.

 Also, notice how additional information around how much data was reduced is provided, including the number of events that were modified.
 In the screenshot below, you can see that 8% of the events were dropped because of that regex!
 That number might be different in your Splunk Cloud environment.

 ![Splunk Cloud ingest actions interface with applied via regex with dropped events and percentage chagned highlighted in green](https://github.com/preeves-splunk/pla1750b/blob/main/module_1/1_8.png?raw=true)

 8. View the settings that will be applied to the `props.conf` and `transforms.conf` files by clicking the **Preview Config** button.
 This is a good way to check to see how Splunk is going to apply this rule set.
+The `RULESET` items in `props.conf` are new to ingest actions.
 No action is needed here, this step was just to show you how you can preview the configurations before they get deployed.
 9. Click the **Close** button.

 ![Splunk Cloud ingest actions interface showing preview of props.conf and transforms.conf with Preview Config, Save, and Close buttons highlighted in red and the props.conf and transforms.conf settings highlighted in green](https://github.com/preeves-splunk/pla1750b/blob/main/module_1/1_9.png?raw=true)